Releases of harmful substances to water

 How this indicator was calculated

-Quebec had the largest decline in mercury releases between 2003 and 2020.
-Ontario had the second largest decline in mercury releases over this period.
+Ontario had the largest decline in mercury releases between 2003 and 2022, while Quebec had the second largest.
 The declines in these provinces were mostly due to large mercury reductions in releases from wastewater treatment facilities as a result of reduced industrial and residential discharges to wastewater systems.

-In 2020, the largest source of mercury releases to water within each province and territory was:
+In 2022, the largest source of mercury releases to water by province and territory was:

-- wastewater treatment in Nova Scotia, Quebec, Ontario, Manitoba and Alberta
+- wastewater treatment in Nova Scotia, Ontario, Manitoba, Alberta and British Columbia

-- mining and rock quarrying in Newfoundland and Labrador, Saskatchewan, British Columbia, and the Northwest Territories
+- mining and rock quarrying in Newfoundland and Labrador, the Northwest Territories, and Nunavut.

-Prince Edward Island, Yukon and Nunavut have never reported releases to the National Pollutant Release Inventory of mercury to water.
-Manitoba had no reported releases in 2003, the Northwest Territories had no reported releases from 2003 to 2012.
+Prince Edward Island and Yukon have never reported releases to the National Pollutant Release Inventory of mercury to water.
+Manitoba had no reported releases in 2003, the Northwest Territories had no reported releases from 2003 to 2012, and Saskatchewan did not report any releases of mercury to water in 2022.

 Releases of mercury to water from facilities